-Really there are so many fun ways to welcome guests with these Halloween Porch Ideas.
+Really there are so many fun and quirky ways to welcome guests with these Halloween Porch Ideas.
 I love the floating witch hats!
 They light up with LED sticks or battery-operated tea light candles, which makes them even cooler at night.

 These witch legs are so fun!
-Kids will love how bright they are and not too spooky.
+Kids will love how bright they are, and they’re not too spooky.
 I think this one makes a cheerful party decoration.

 This DIY Halloween Candy Wreath is such an easy way to BOO your friends and family!
 Her only tip is that you shouldn’t hang it on their door if it’s a hot day.
 You don’t want their tasty treats to melt!

-Making these DIY paper spider web is a great way to let kids make decorations and decorate for Halloween.
+Making this DIY paper spider web is a great way to let kids make decorations and decorate for Halloween.
 My kids always include a creepy crawly or two in every Halloween haunted house they draw.
 If your kids do the same this project is a guaranteed hit.